 The problem could also be with the content itself.
 It might be written in a style that doesn’t appeal to your audience, deceptively titled, or just not very good.
 Tracking a single keyword might not tell you very much, but by looking at how dozens or hundreds of keywords affect your site site metrics (what pages bring in visitors, how long they stay, what percentage convert, etc.) you can develop a winning content strategy.

-What are Long-tail Keywords – And How Can They Help Your Content Strategy?
+How Can Long-tail Keywords Help Your Content Strategy?

 If you’re like the company in the above example that is struggling to sell clothes, you might want to take a look at what long-tail keywords you’re ranking (or not ranking) for.
 If “college fashion trends” isn’t generating a lot of interest, but “fashion trends” still is, you might want to explore more options, such as “cutting edge fashion trends” or “west coast fashion trends.”

 The article you’re reading is also a great example of how to use long-tail keywords effectively.